simonsankar/gatsby-starter/src/pages/index.md

   title: Why A.L.L.
 Holdings?
   subtitle: Passionate about building
   subtext: Modern conscious homes
-  description: We like to build stuff
+  description: We like to build stuff a whole lot.
 subtitle: We design every project as a one-off
 title: Modern conscious homes
 main: